 In the informal All-of-Government Sustainability network, government staff share information, best practice and experiences.
-If you wish to join, send your request to: lucy.tyndall@mfe.govt.nz or jacqueline.dath@ird.govt.nz.
+If you wish to join, send your request to: jacqueline.dath@ird.govt.nz.

-This network also has a shared Teams space for contacting others working on sustainability in government organisations (including the CNGP), and for sharing resources and questions.
+The CNGP also has a shared Teams space for contacting others working on sustainability in government organisations, and for sharing resources and questions.
 If you would like access to this space, contact cngp@mfe.govt.nz.